-No transmission element should experience either of the following system conditions1:
+No transmission element should experience either of the following system conditions:

-- voltage levels outside of applicable voltage limits or - loading in excess of its applicable thermal emergency ratings.
+- · voltage levels outside of applicable voltage limits or - loading in excess of its applicable thermal emergency ratings.

 This criterion is applicable for applicable P3 through P7 Contingencies.
 This criterion should be applied for a reasonably broad range of forecasted system demands and associated generation dispatch conditions.
 Overload relief methods may include supervisory controlled or automatic switching of circuits, or generation redispatch.
 Refer to the table in Section 1.1.6 regarding the utilization of load curtailment in planning studies.
-The transmission element loading or voltage should be brought within the applicable ratings or limits and their associated timeframes1.
+The transmission element loading, or voltage, should be within the applicable ratings or limits for their associated timeframes.